Pour leaders créatifs

 Talent Hoarding

-75% of managers actively keep their best people.
+75% of managers actively hold on to their best people.
 Not out of malice.
 Out of fear of losing what works.

 Keller & Dlugos, 2023